PowToon/xml-fix-loader/README.md

       loader: 'xml-fix-loader',
       options: {

-        //this will be pased to "xml2js.parseString(parse || defaultParseString)"
+        //this will be pased to "xml2js.parseString(parse || defaultParseOptions)"
         parse: defaultParseOptions,

         // this will be passed to "new xml2js.Builder(stringify || defaultStringifyOptions)"